bldl/emplace-spidermonkey/README.md

    });
    ```
    ### Fill in test cases
-   We can now fill in with other test cases:
+   We can now fill in with other test cases (non-objects):
    ```js
    // Copyright (C) 2024 Sune Eriksson Lianes.
 All rights reserved.
    // This code is governed by the BSD license found in the LICENSE file.